 PROCEDURES FOR THE STUDY:

 If you agree to participate in the first part of this study, we will ask you to complete a survey on aspects of yourself, such as important domains of your life, groups you identify with, and how you use Twitter and Facebook.
 We will then examine publicly available information on Twitter to obtain your recent tweets, your public profile information, and the public tweets and profile information of your friends and followers.
-With your consent we will also use information from your facebook profile, such as status updates, likes, and groups.
+With your consent we will also use information from your Facebook profile, such as status updates, likes, and groups.

-By consenting to participate in this study you agree to allow us to download your public tweets for the last 3 months and the following 3 months, as well as facebook profile information.
+By consenting to participate in this study you agree to allow us to download your public tweets for the last 3 months and the following 3 months, as well as Facebook profile information.
 This information will be stored in a secure manner and will only be viewed by us, or presented in an aggregated manner that does not reveal specific information about you or your friends and followers.
 We will not have access to any private messages, nor will we ever view any pictures of you, or link your name to your profile.
-The information we gather is typical information that an app you authorize on Facebook or Twitter gathers.
-All user names will be encrypted to help insure that your responses remain confidential at every stage of the study.
+The information we gather is typical information gathered by an app you authorize on Facebook or Twitter.
+All user names will be encrypted to help ensure that your responses remain confidential at every stage of the study.
 All Twitter and Facebook usernames will be obscured using an encryption technique called a one-way hashing algorithm.
 The encryption key will remain confidential and separate from the data obtained.
-The survey responses and data acquired from Twitter will only be tied to the encrypted identity, which will appear as meaningless symbols in the absence of the encryption key
+The survey responses and data acquired from Twitter will only be tied to the encrypted identity, which will appear as meaningless symbols in the absence of the encryption key.

-You can also agree to participate in the second phase of this study, by checking the box that says, "I agree to be contacted by the researchers through Twitter" and following our Twitter account, @GroupID_Project.
-In this part of the study, within the next 2-3 months we will send you a direct message asking you to post a tweet containing a URL relevant to a particular group identity, so we can observe how your followers share it.
-While our research goals will benefit if you participate in this second part of the study, you always have the right to discontinue your participation in this study at any time.

 RISKS OF TAKING PART IN THE STUDY: